 We can change the world, one person at a time... and that person is each one of us...
-As we look inside and root out the behaviors we find deplorable in the world (anger, hatred, jealousy, revenge), we do our part in changing the world.
+As we look inside our own selves and root out the behaviors we find deplorable in the world (anger, hatred, jealousy, revenge), we do our part in changing the world.
 These past two weeks, I have been so much more aware of the moments of impatience and anger that arise within me... the moments of judgment (whether towards myself or others)... the moments of holding on to grudges....
 People have come to mind from the past... those people I have not forgiven, I have not let go of... those memories I have been holding on to that carried anger, hurt, resentment...

 As we become more sensitive to the problems we see manifested in the world, we can become more sensitive to how those same issues are reflected in us.
 Maybe that is the key... as we become better persons, we help raise the consciousness of the world, one person at a time...

 Let There Be Peace on Earth, and Let It Begin With Me...